civican/legisinfo/42-1/bills/C-15/bill_text.md

 ### Section 122.61

-      **(1)** **If** a person and, **if** the Minister so demands, the person's cohabiting spouse or common-law partner at the end of a taxation year have filed a return of income for the year, an overpayment on account of the person's liability under this Part for the year is deemed to have arisen during a month in relation to which the year is the base taxation year, equal to the amount determined by the formula
+      **(1)** If a person and, if the Minister so demands, the person's cohabiting spouse or common-law partner at the end of a taxation year have filed a return of income for the year, an overpayment on account of the person's liability under this Part for the year is deemed to have arisen during a month in relation to which the year is the base taxation year, equal to the amount determined by the formula

         is the amount determined by the formula

         is the total of

-        the product obtained by multiplying $**6,400** by the number of qualified dependants in respect of whom the person was an eligible individual at the beginning of the month **who have not reached the age of six years at the beginning of the month**, and
+        the product obtained by multiplying $6,400 by the number of qualified dependants in respect of whom the person was an eligible individual at the beginning of the month who have not reached the age of six years at the beginning of the month, and

-        the product obtained by multiplying $**5,400** by the number of qualified dependants, **other than those qualified dependants referred to in paragraph (a)**, in respect of whom the person was an eligible individual at the beginning of the month,
+        the product obtained by multiplying $5,400 by the number of qualified dependants, other than those qualified dependants referred to in paragraph (a), in respect of whom the person was an eligible individual at the beginning of the month,

         is